TACC/checklist/README.md

 #### General:

 * The checklist command and its modules are Born Shell (bash) Scripts.
-The modules are check properties/accessiblity/restrictions for services/file systems/allocations/quotas/etc. indicated by the modules name.
-The module are call in numerical order of the prefix number in the module name (01_SSH, <##>_<whatever>)
+The modules check properties/accessiblity/restrictions for services/file systems/allocations/quotas/etc. indicated by
+the module's name.
+The module are called in numerical order of the prefix number in the module name (01_SSH, <##>_<whatever>)

 * The checklist cmd and modules appear in the same directory as: